WPP-Public/akqa-nz-silverstripe-tumu/README.md

 ### Front-end assets

-This project assumes a default location of javascript, css and images of `app/client`.
-You can use themes if you wish but most of our sites just use a single app folder.
+For this we assume a default location of javascript, css and images of `app/client`.
+You can use themes if you wish but most of our sites use a single app directory.
 Under the `app/client` we usually structure it as

 ```
 app/client